kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Elon visits Bali the same week

 - Of course, Elon is in Bali the same week as the Polygon conference, and in the same area apparently.
+- It's not clear exactly what for; giving a talk at a random community water project, or something?
 - One of my Spanish colleagues tells me.
 - I look it up and it's true.
 - Coincidence?